-Each grant's subject name is intended to match against a corresponding identity certificate's "subject" field.
+subject name

+This is a X.509 subject name field.
 In order for permissions checks to successfully validate for both local and remote participants, the supplied identity certificate subject name must match the subject name of one of the grants included in the permissions file.